Pumpkin Spice Brown Butter Bourbon Bundt Cake with Cinnamon Whipped Cream.

 - Sift together the cake flour, salt, baking powder, baking soda and spices in a bowl then whisk by hand to ensure that the ingredients are well mixed.

-- In the bowl of a stand mixer fitted with the paddle attachment, cream the remaining butter, (cooled) brown butter and sugars together on medium-high speed until fluffy, about 5-7 minutes, stopping to frequently scrape the paddle and the sides of the bowl with a spatula.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream the remaining butter, the cooled brown butter and sugars together on medium-high speed until fluffy, about 3-5 minutes, stopping to frequently scrape the paddle and the sides of the bowl with a spatula.
 With the mixer on a low speed, blend in the eggs one at a time, followed by the vanilla.

-- Combine the pumpkin, bourbon and buttermilk in a small bowl.
+- Whisk the pumpkin, bourbon and buttermilk together in a medium bowl.
 With the mixer on low speed, add the flour mixture in three parts, alternating with the pumpkin-buttermilk-bourbon mixture in two parts, beginning and ending with the flour.
 After each addition, mix until just barely blended and stop and scrape down the bowl.
 Stop the mixture before the last flour addition and blend by hand with a spatula until the mix is just combined.

 - Pour the batter into the prepared bundt pan and spread it out evenly.
 Place the bundt pan on a baking sheet in the oven.
 Bake until the cake is golden and springs back when touched, 40 to 45 minutes, carefully rotating the cake halfway through the bake time.